yanik-recke/lecture-RAG/README.md

 Since the Nano has an iGPU and shares the memory with the CPU the GPU usage can be monitored via `tegrastats`.
 Also helpful: `free -h` or rather `watch -n 0.5 free -m`.

-If any container quits silently this might help identifying the cause: `sudo dmesg | tail -20` (It will probably be an OOM error).
-With *dmesg* one can inspect the kernel messages.
+If any container quits silently inspecting the kernel messages might help identifying the cause: `sudo dmesg | tail -20` (It will probably be an OOM error).